 The Category Entry Point (CEP) Playbook

-Positioning means deliberately (and strategically) defining how your brand / product is the best at something that a defined market cares a lot about, in the context that market can easily get it.
+Positioning essentially means deliberately (and strategically) defining how your brand / product is the best at something that a defined market cares a lot about.

 It serves as the context-setting mechanism for your brand or product (or service), determining how prospects understand your unique role, relevance, and value.